 A task definition is like a blue print for your application.
 Every time you launch a task in Amazon ECS, you specify a task definition so the service knows which Docker image to use for containers, how many containers to use in the task, and the resource allocation for each container.

 The first run wizard comes preloaded with a task definition, and you can see the

-simple-appcontainer defined in the image above.
-You can optionally rename the task definition or review and edit the resources used by the container (such as CPU units and memory) by choosing the container name and editing the values shown (CPU units are under the Advanced container configuration menu).
+simple-appcontainer defined in the console.
+You can optionally rename the task definition or review and edit the resources used by the container (such as CPU units and memory limits) by choosing the container name and editing the values shown (CPU units are under the Advanced container configuration menu).
 Task definitions created in the first run wizard are limited to a single container for simplicity's sake.
 You can create multi-container task definitions later in the Amazon ECS console.

 If you are using an Amazon ECR image in your task definition, be sure to use the full

 registry/repository:tagnaming for your Amazon ECR images.
 For example,

 For more information on what each of these task definition parameters does, see Task Definition Parameters.